lvanderdonk/Flimbolevels/README.md

-# Flimbo leveleditor and levels
+# Flimbo level editor and levels

-This repository is used for hosting the Flimbo level editor and levels.
+This repository is used for hosting the Flimbo's Quest level editor and levels.
 The repository is not used for source control of the editor.
 Please find some technical details and a small guide of the editor below.

+# The editor
+The editor was used in 1989/1990 to build the levels for Flimbo's Quest on the Commodore 64.
+The editor is written in 6502 assembly code by Laurens van der Donk.

+# Flimbo's Quest
+Is a game for the commodore 64 and several other platforms.
+The game was published in 1990.

 # Getting started
 The download consists of a D64 image file.
 You can use the disk image in Vice (C64 emulator).
 You can download Vice here: http://vice-emu.sourceforge.net/index.html#download

+The D64 image file contains the Flimbo level editor and all 7 levels of Flimbo's quest.

 Startup Vice, Goto file (top menu), Attach disk image, Drive 8.
 Choose the downloaded disk image "Flimbo levels".